zigius/docs/content/docs/reference/pkg/kubernetes/autoscaling/v2beta1/horizontalpodautoscalerlist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">int</a></span>
     </dt>
-    <dd>{{% md %}}minReplicas is the lower limit for the number of replicas to which the autoscaler can scale down.
+    <dd>minReplicas is the lower limit for the number of replicas to which the autoscaler can scale down.
 It defaults to 1 pod.  minReplicas is allowed to be 0 if the alpha feature gate HPAScaleToZero is enabled and at least one Object or External metric is configured.
-Scaling is active as long as at least one metric value is available.{{% /md %}}</dd>
+Scaling is active as long as at least one metric value is available.</dd>

     <dt class="property-optional"
             title="Optional">